Division Contact Information

 - Need to care for the employee’s spouse, child, or parent (but not parent-in- law) suffering from a serious health condition.

 - Vacation days.
 Employees on more than 10-month contract receive two vacation days per month as part of their employee benefits.
 Unlike FMLA and unpaid leave, the use of vacation days does not require approval outside of the department.
 Employees are required, however, to give the department chair sufficient notice before using one or more vacation days.
-Upon return to work, the employee must report any used vacation days on the monthly Benefit Usage Report.
+Upon return to work, the employee must report any used vacation days on the monthly Benefit Usage Report or hourly timesheet.

 Contact HRS for current policies and guidelines on sick leave, FMLA, vacation and other types of leaves of absence.